 - SUPPORTS traditional North Carolina farmers as they transition to environmentally sustainable and organic production methods

-If you have additional questions about the mobile market or if you are interested in the option to establish customized CSA delivery at your work site, please contact Courtney Brooks at firstname.lastname@example.org or 919-681-0547.
+If you have additional questions about the mobile market or if you are interested in the option to establish customized CSA delivery to your home, please contact Brian Zelanko at firstname.lastname@example.org.